Calypso

 The flowering stalk is sometimes accompanied by a single leaf.

-This leaf grows in the fall, stays over the winter under the snow, and dies off after or during flowering.
+This leaf grows during the fall, stays over the winter under the snow, and dies off after or during flowering.